Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/plugins/producer-plugin.md

                                                            form <provider-type>
                                                            :<data>

-                                           <provider-type> is KEY, KEOSD, or SE
+                                           <provider-type> is KEY, KIOD, or SE

                                            KEY:<data>      is a string form of
                                                            a valid